Thematic Public Goods

 Enabling access to AT through systems change

-Building evidence and driving action we’ll develop a global strategy on Inclusive Climate Resilient Infrastructure - creating models for catalytic support and pilots to drive evidence-based solutions at scale.
+Building evidence to drive action we’ll develop global strategies, research papers, catalytic support models, case studies and impact stories to drive evidence-based solutions at scale.

 [1] Inclusive cities and infrastructure